imixs/imixs-adapters/imixs-adapters-wopi/README.md

 # Integration

-The Imixs-WOPI Adapter provides a JavaScript library for an easy integration.
-To integrate your page can simply load the script and provide a div element to show the editor:
+The Imixs-WOPI Adapter provides a JavaScript library for  a tightly coupling with the Imixs Workflow Engine.
+To integrate your JSF page you can simply load the script and provide a DIV element to show the editor:

 	<script type="text/javascript" src="/js/imixs-core.js"></script>